zam-haus/inventory_management/README.md

 7. start local server
     `python manage.py runserver`

+The frontend login link will not work (as it relies on a working OIDC setup), but you can login through the admin interface at `/admin`.
+This will also log you in to the frontend.

 ## Label Printing
 Print jobs are passed to the printer via MQTT.
 A simple print server, listening to a (currently) hard-coded topic on mqtt.zam.haus and passing them onto a (currently) hard-coded printer is implemented by `print_server.py`.
 A more flexible (and complex) solution is planned.